mixpanel/docs/pages/docs/data-structure/user-profiles.md

 #### Choose an Identifier Column

 The most important column in your CSV is the `$distinct_id` for user profiles (or `$group_id` for [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles)).
 The value needs to match the `distinct_id` property's value (or the value for the [Group Key](/docs/data-structure/advanced/group-analytics#implementation)'s Group ID) that you're sending on your events.

+The import module will preview the column values from your CSV on the right, corresponding to the property name you are currently defining.

 If you do not assign an identifier column, Mixpanel will use your `$email` column as the `$distinct_id` (or `$group_id`) value; if you don’t have an `$email` column either, then the `$distinct_id` (or `$group_id`) value will be assigned randomly by default.
 Thus, it is highly recommended that you assign an identifier column to avoid unexpected results.